darvil82/lanat-docs/Lanat/topics/Command-templates.md

 If an argument type class (`Class<ArgumentType>`) is provided in the ``type()`` property of the annotation, an instance of that class will be used as the type of the argument.

-> The class specified must have a public no-args constructor for it to be properly instantiated by Lanat.
+> The argument type class specified must have a public no-args constructor for it to be properly instantiated by Lanat.
 > {style="warning"}

 If no type is provided, Lanat will attempt to infer the argument type from the type of the property that the argument is